 What Is CloneDeploy?

 CloneDeploy is a free open source solution for computer cloning / imaging.
-It most closely resembles an alternative for Symantec Ghost Solution Suite™ or Acronis Snap Deploy, Windows Deployment Services, DeployStudio, etc. It supports imaging Windows XP through Windows 10, Linux, and OSX, using both Unicast and Multicast technologies.
+It is an alternative for other solutions such as Symantec Ghost Solution Suite, Acronis Snap Deploy, Windows Deployment Services, DeployStudio, etc. It supports imaging Windows XP through Windows 10, Linux, and OS X, using both Unicast and Multicast technologies.

 - MBR and GPT